theodorosmalezidis/Investment_Firm_Analytics/Reports/Basic Report (EDA)/README.md

 ![visual](/visual_documentation/charts/top_10_employees_by_active_portfolios.png)

-*Bar chart visualizing top 10 employees by total No. of Portfolio managed.This table visualization was created with Python after importing my SQL query results*
+*Bar chart visualizing top 10 employees by total No. of Portfolios managed.
+This table visualization was created with Python after importing my SQL query results.*